Nick Hewer: Television

 Hewer and the ex-Amstrad owner Alan Sugar became friends through their working relationship.
-He became one of Sugar's advisers in The Apprentice on BBC One.
+He became one of Sugar's advisers in The Apprentice on BBC Two (later on BBC One).
 On 18 December 2014, Hewer revealed that he had decided to leave the show after the tenth series, believing it to be "the appropriate time".

 On 9 January 2012, Hewer became the new host of the Channel 4 game show Countdown taking over from the sports presenter Jeff Stelling.
 On 7 December 2020, Hewer announced that he would be leaving Countdown in 2021.
 His final episode aired on 25 June; he was replaced by Anne Robinson.

 In July 2012, Hewer presented a four-part series on BBC Two called The Farm Fixer, in which he assisted farmers in Northern Ireland in diversifying.

 He also presented two BBC One series, The Town that Never Retired and We All Pay Your Benefits with Margaret Mountford.

-On 28 August 2013 he was the subject of an episode of BBC One's Who Do You Think You Are?.
+On 28 August 2013, he was the subject of an episode of BBC One's Who Do You Think You Are?.

 In July 2014, Hewer co-presented a BBC One documentary series with Margaret Mountford called Nick and Margaret: Too many Immigrants?, which researched the impact of and attitudes towards immigrants in the UK.

 In 2015, Hewer presented a BBC Two programme called Nick and Margaret: The Trouble with our Trains with Mountford, in which they explore all the problems and insights of Britain's Railways.

 Hewer has appeared on the panel shows Would I Lie to You?
 (2011), Ask Rhod Gilbert (2011), Have I Got News for You (2011, 2012, 2014, 2016), Room 101 (2012) and Big Star's Little Star (2015).

 In December 2015, he appeared, with Mountford, in BBC's Celebrity Antiques Road Trip.

 Hewer was also a contestant in The Great British Bake Off for Stand Up to Cancer in 2018 in series 1, episode 2.

-In 2022 Hewer and a group of six other celebrity contestants took part in BBC series Pilgrimage.
+In 2022, Hewer and a group of six other celebrity contestants took part in BBC series Pilgrimage.

+In 2023, Hewer appeared on a celebrity edition of The Weakest Link and ended up being voted off in the first round.